aimatchfun/laravel-ai/README.md

 // $data will contain: ['name' => 'John Doe', 'age' => 30, 'email' => 'john@example.com']
 ```

 **Note:** Currently, only the Novita provider supports structured outputs via `responseFormat`.
-Refer to the [Novita documentation](https://novita.ai/) for specific schema requirements.
+Please consult the [Novita documentation on structured outputs](https://novita.ai/docs/guides/llm-structured-outputs) to confirm which models support this feature and for specific schema requirements.

 ## Available Models